-At Keller Legal Services, we offer skilled legal counsel for a variety of family law matters concerning children, including child support, parental responsibilities, parenting time, and paternity.
-Our Naperville family and divorce attorneys have extensive experience in dealing with child support matters and disputes with positive results, and strive to achieve an equitable and beneficial outcome for each and every one of our clients.
+Our child support lawyers in Naperville offer skilled legal counsel for a variety of family law matters concerning children, including child support, parental responsibilities, parenting time, and paternity.
+Our Naperville family law and divorce attorneys have extensive experience in dealing with child support matters and disputes with positive results and strive to achieve an equitable and beneficial outcome for each and every one of our clients.
 The Illinois laws have defined guidelines for determining the minimum amount of child support.
 We work closely with you to set an equitable and fair child support award that ensures your child(ren) will enjoy an appropriate lifestyle based upon the incomes of the parents and needs of the child(ren).

 Illinois courts generally follow the statutory guidelines contained in Chapter 750 ILCS 5/505 of the Illinois Marriage and Dissolution of Marriage Act to set the amount of child support payments the non-custodial parent should pay to the residential parent.
 The court takes into account the non-custodial parent’s net income and assigns a fixed percentage to it to establish child support, depending on the number of children.
 For example, if the divorcing couple has one child, the percentage designated to the income is 20 percent.
 If they have two children, the percentage is 28 percent, and so on.

 However, a judge may deviate from these guidelines depending on the individual circumstances of each spouse as well as factors affecting the best interests of the child.
 The latter may include:

 In a legal separation, the same considerations are relied upon to set child support by the Court.